asengupta/avishek.net/_posts/2023-02-20-every-engineer-is-a-strategist.md

 Each of the above decisions has one or more expansion factors: these are the factors that make taking the decision potentially worthwhile.
 For example, if there was no need for future plugins to extend or add new functionality, there would be no need for a microkernel architecture; the number of future extensions is thus a expansion factor for this decision.
 If the list of components in a processing pipeline did not change at all, there would be no need of a pipe and filter pattern; the future configurability of components is the expansion factor for this decision.

+It is also important to note that the above decisions are not exclusive.
+A microservice may encapsulate a microkernel, parts of a pipe-and-filter architecture might involve invoking microservices, and so on.

 We have spoken about how value can be measured, uaing the income approach, the market approach, etc. However, the question still remains: how do we connect the decisions we make (at the code level, at the architecture level, etc.) to the actual economic value.

 **At the business level, the closest connection to economic value is the feature of an application.** Features are more or less atomic units of user-facing functionality (the user can be a human or another system) which can be (hopefully) deployed, enabled/disabled, and monetised independently.

 Using **features as units of economic value** therefore seems plausible.
 The next question then arises: how do we verify that these features satisfy all the criteria to deliver this value?
 We propose a simple and natural answer: tests.
 Developers already use tests to validate every part of the system, at multiple levels of abstration, ranging from unit tests to integration tests to regression tests.

 **We propose that economic value be attached to the tests which verify that features function properly.** Different aspects of the feature can be validated by different sorts of tests.
-For example, an e-commerce payment integration system could have the following requirements to actually deliver value:

-- It should be able to process Visa and Mastercard credit cards.
-- It should be able to process at least 100 transactions per second.
-- It should be able to cancel an amount which has already been authorised if indicated.

-Each of the above requirements can be verified to a certain degree of rigour through tests.
-What would be the economic contribution of the above requirements?

-- For the **requirement of processing Visa/Mastercard credit cards**, the income streams arising from the expected number of users with these kinds of credit cards (based on demographic analysis) making purchases of amounts (determined from historical data) over some period could be a straightforward derivation of the financial value of this feature.
-- For the **requirement of processing at least 1000 transactions per second**, The income streams arising from 100 users per second performing financial transactions of some median amount over a sustained period of time could be a straightforward way to quantify the financial value of this feature.
-- For the **requirement to cancel an already-authorised amount**, the cost of having support staff available to respond to customer calls for cancellation, and perform this action manually, could be one way to quantify the value of this feature.

 {% mermaid %}
 graph TD
 subgraph features[Features]
 feature1[Feature]
 feature2[Feature]
 feature3[Feature]
 end
 subgraph patterns[Patterns]
 pattern1[Pattern 1]
 pattern2[Pattern 2]
 pattern3[Pattern 3]
 end
 subgraph architecture[Architecture]
 adr1[Architecture Decision 1]
 adr2[Architecture Decision 2]
 adr3[Architecture Decision 3]
 end
 code[Code]-->patterns
 code-->architecture